 At the same time, there is rapidly evolving interest in genomic biomarkers—in particular tumor mutation burden (TMB)—that may be used in conjunction with or independent of PD-L1 status.
 It is critical that practicing pathologists make informed decisions about introduction of new biomarkers into their practice.
 Many new biomarkers have associated high costs both in the form of capital and reagent expenditures or as send out tests.
 It may be difficult to quickly access unbiased information and pathologists may find themselves unduly influenced by marketing campaigns or by focused and possibly impractical demands from other clinicians.

-The primary goal of this guideline is to develop evidence-based recommendations for the testing of immunotherapy / immunomodulatory biomarkers including PD-L1 and TMB in patients with lung cancer.
+The primary goal of this guideline is to develop evidence-based recommendations for the testing of immunotherapy/immunomodulatory biomarkers including PD-L1 and TMB in patients with non-small cell lung cancer (NSCLC).
 Rapid advancement in first and second-line therapy has led to the approval of immune therapies for these patients.
-Companion diagnostics are required for certain therapies, but there may be variability in methodology, concordance between methods and standardization.
+Companion diagnostics are required for certain therapies, but there may be variability in methodology, concordance between methods, and standardization.

 - When selecting patients for anti-PD1 and anti-PD-L1 therapy, does testing of different specimen types provide concordant clinical outcomes?

 - Does the use of immunotherapy in advanced NSCLC patients with targetable ALK, EGFR, ROS1, or BRAF molecular alterations affect their long-term clinical outcomes?